What is Somatic Trauma Therapy? A Complete Guide to Body-Based Healing

 Promise quick fixes or miracle cures

-Push you beyond your comfort zone or capacity
+Push you beyond your comfort zone or capacity (nervousness is okay–fear is not!)

 Lack proper training